anoblet/docs/Theme.md

 this.style.setProperty("--background-color", "red")
 ```

-Custom properties must always be values, are inherited by a host's children.
+Custom properties must always be values, they are inherited by a host's children and are a technique to permeate shadow boundaries.

 ## Patterns
 Assume our style definition is as follows: